contentful-labs/request-verification-examples/README.md

 ## How Request Verification Works

 Contentful request verification is based on calculating a signature using HMAC-SHA256.
 The signature is calculated from a "canonical string" formed from the HTTP request's method, path, headers, and body.
-The server then compares the generated signature with the signature sent in the webhook headers.
+The server then compares the generated signature with the signature sent in the webhook/app event/app action headers.
+Visit the Contentful documentation portal to learn more about [request verification for webhooks](https://www.contentful.com/developers/docs/webhooks/request-verification/) and [request verification for app events and app actions](https://www.contentful.com/developers/docs/extensibility/app-framework/request-verification/).

 ### General Steps: